aws/copilot-cli/site/content/docs/developing/overrides/yamlpatch.md

 The `path` field of a patch conforms to the [RFC6901: JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901) syntax.

 - Each `path` value is separated by the `/` character and evaluation stops once the target CloudFormation property is reached.
-- If the target path is an array, the reference token must either be:
+- If the target path is an array, the reference token must be either:
     - characters comprised of digits starting at 0.
-    - exactly the single character `-` when the operation is `add` to append to the array.
+    - exactly the single character `-` when the operation is `add`, to append to the array.

 ## Additional Examples